It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 January came, and I started applying again.
 This time I applied to 58 jobs with majority of them in Singapore, and some in Malaysia, as well as a handful in New Zealand.

 On the Singapore side, I got 2 responses, 1 from a recruiting firm, and another with a construction company.
 The role from the recruiting firm was not a good fit as they required a fluent Mandarin speaker, but I got a proper interview with the construction company.
-In the end, I wasn’t selected.
+I was not selected.

 On the Malaysia side, I got 1 response from AEON Bank.
 I went through their interviews, and completed their coding test, but they decided that I was not a good fit for the role.

-Surprisingly, I was able to get 1 responses from New Zealand with a company called SiteHost.
+Surprisingly, a company in New Zealand called SiteHost responded.
 I did their coding test, and got an interview with them, but they decided to not select me for the next round because they could hire someone local.
-Apparently their labor market is down because the NZ government just laid off entire departments.
+Apparently their job market is down because the NZ government just laid off entire departments.

 This month is pretty much the same as the month before, except with a variety of companies in different countries.
 It is what it is, we need to just keep going.
 The imposter syndrome did got stronger though.